pashpashpashpash/pageCounter/README.md

 dirCount - count of subdirectories;
 pagesCount - count of pages of all supported documents;
 err - information about some errors

+project was built with jdk amazon corretto 17.0.9